Pretty Maids All in a Row: Production

+Development

 The novel was published in 1968.
 Producer Jay Weston and director James B. Harris originally optioned the novel and assigned William Hanley to write the script.
 Joe Namath was originally envisioned in the role of the football coach.
 Gene Roddenberry rewrote the script and became the film's producer.
 Roger Vadim was named director for the film, his first in two years and his first American film.
 Although Vadim had previously signed contracts with Paramount and Metro-Goldwyn-Mayer (MGM), he ended the contracts because he was not provided creative control.
 Vadim claimed that he was persuaded to return to MGM:

-It seemed this time they (MGM) were more interested to give more credit to the director.
+It seemed this time [MGM was] more interested to give more credit to the director.
 'We have changed' they said.
 But from the moment I get here I fight like hell.
 They want names but they don't want to pay for them.
 For the first time I will be at a studio for a major company in Hollywood.
 In a way I like a challenge.
 I really think it's necessary to get involved with something new.
 It's so good to break all your habits.
 In France I can do anything, here I have to fight.
 That's a good thing.
 They respect you if you fight and it keeps you alert.

 Vadim also said, "I am not trying to make a statement on America.
 I tell a story and the story happens to be located in America."

+Casting

-Rock Hudson was signed to star, and filming began in August 1970.
+Rock Hudson was signed to star in July 1970.
 Brigitte Bardot was offered the female lead but was busy with a prior commitment, and Angie Dickinson played the role.
 The cast included eight young female newcomers, the "pretty maids": Brenda Sykes, Joy Bang, Gretchen Burrell, Joanna Cameron, Aimée Eccles, June Fairchild, Margaret Markov and Diane Sherry.

+Filming

 The film was in production from August 10 to October 25, 1970.
 Much of the film was shot at University High School in West Los Angeles.
 Years later, a University High School administrator told the Los Angeles Times that the high degree of sexual and violent content of the film should have precluded it from being approved for filming at the school.
 Other scenes were shot at Santa Monica Pier and Venice Marina, while the football sequence was filmed at Rancho La Cienega Park using a local football team and school band.

-Publicity
+Release

+Marketing

 The April 1971 issue of Playboy magazine published an article about the movie written by Vadim.
 This article included a nine-page pictorial of actresses Angie Dickinson, Gretchen Burrell, Aimee Eccles, Margaret Markov, Playboy bunny Joyce Williams, and others.

+Theatrical run

+Pretty Maids All in a Row had its world premiere in Atlanta, Georgia on March 24, 1971.
+It premiered in New York City the following month, on April 28, 1971.

+Home media

+The Warner Archive Collection released the film on DVD on November 18, 2010.
+Warner released a Blu-ray edition on June 30, 2026.